genomehubs/genomehubs-dot-org/src/html/documentation/mirror-setup-part-ii.md

 ### SequenceServer (BLAST) container

 The SequenceServer BLAST container can be started in a similar way.
-Several configuration options are available by placing files in `demo/genomehubs-mirror/blast/conf`.
+EasyImport places fasta files needed by SequenceServer in `~/demo/genomehubs-mirror/blast/data`.
+Other options are available by placing files in `demo/genomehubs-mirror/blast/conf`.
 Of particular note is the `links.rb` file, which specifies how to parse the sequence IDs to generate links back to the ensembl site, and the base url for that site.